-Inova Blood Donor Services has experienced great community support combined with low usage, which means our community's blood supply is doing well right now.
-However, this could change.
+With the reintroduction of elective surgeries, Inova Blood Donor Services is preparing for a steady increase in patient need and greatly appreciates your support in helping to serve our community.
 The need for blood is continual and the supply changes daily depending on collections and patient needs.
 Additionally, donated blood has a shelf life of 42 days and donated platelets have a shelf life of 5 days.

 Inova Blood Donor Services needs donors to sign up now for an appointment to donate blood during the next six weeks at a Donor Center location.
 With community support over the coming weeks, we can work together to continue to maintain a safe, pure, potent and steady blood supply.

 Here’s how you can help Inova Blood Donor Services if you are feeling healthy and well:

 - If you have scheduled an appointment to donate blood, please keep it.